mpvginde/pySTEPS-BE/README.rst

-Documentation for the RMI-PYSTEPS nowcast product
+Documentation for the pySTEPS-BE nowcast product
 ==================================================

-This project contains the documentation of the RMI-PYSTEPS nowcast product.
+This project contains the documentation of the Rotal Meteorological Institute of Belgium pySTEPS-BE nowcast product.